Address Resolution Protocol: Layering

 ARP's placement within the Internet protocol suite and the OSI model may be a matter of confusion or even of dispute. places it into the link layer and characterizes it as a tool to inquire about the "higher level layer", such as the Internet layer. also discusses ARP in its link layer section.

-Richard Stevens places ARP in OSI's data link layer while newer editions associate it with the network layer or introduce an intermediate OSI layer 2.5.
+Richard Stevens places ARP in the OSI's data link layer while newer editions associate it with the network layer or introduce an intermediate OSI layer 2.5.

 Example

 Two computers, A and B, are connected to the same local area network with no intervening gateway or router.
 A has a packet to send to IP address which happens to be the address of B.